There’s a reason the holiday season is called the most wonderful time of the year!

 For example, try automating Giving Tuesday receipts that highlight the difference your donors are making for your cause.
-Then follow up a few days later to thank them (more on this later!), let them know how much money they helped to raise, and what impact it will make.
-From there, you can make a second ask for a new gift within 30 days of the first.
+Then follow up a few days later to thank them (more on this later!), let them know how much money they helped to raise, and what impact their donation and overall amount raised will make.
+After thanking your donors and reporting on their impact, you can make a second ask for a new gift within 30 days of the first.

 Giving Tuesday Campaign Best Practices: Email

 1. Build a series of emails before Giving Tuesday.

 Emails are a valuable asset for donor communication.
 But sending out just one email on Giving Tuesday won’t be enough to garner the attention you need for a successful campaign.
 That’s why you need to build out a series of emails before Giving Tuesday.

 Introduce what Giving Tuesday is in an email sent a couple of weeks in advance.
 Then send out a reminder about your campaign or event the week before that includes your fundraising goal.

 Next, on the day before Giving Tuesday, send out another reminder to build excitement and remind supporters about your goal and the impact they can make by donating to your campaign.
 On the actual day of the event, you’ll be ready to send out messages in the morning, afternoon, and evening to round out your series.

 2. Experiment with different types of emails for your campaign.

 Don’t be afraid to think outside the box when it comes to your Giving Tuesday email strategy.
 Instead of relying on run-of-the-mill emails, try out some of these different options:

 - Discount emails: Offer early registration, promo codes, or gift matching information for donations or registrations completed by a certain stage of your campaign.